KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-essence-multiversal-allocation-and-zenonic-saturation.md

 - shared Aion-facing orientation
 - distinct essences returning convergently

-### Trans-Reflexive Awareness
+### Pre-Reflexive Awareness

 Where Theon is described as pre-reflexive awareness, the term must not imply diminished cognition, lack of discernment, or incomplete awareness.

 Preferred clarification:

-> Theon is pre-reflexive relative to L₃ individuation and trans-reflexive in its own mode — Pure Awareness whose coherence does not depend on micro-individuated self-reference.
+> Theon is pre-reflexive because reflexive consciousness begins only with L₃ individuation.
+Theonic awareness is the most integrated awareness-mode within the hypostatic lattice and does not depend on micro-individuated self-reference.

 ### Convergent Return contra Saturation